What You Contribute

 Most students use a range of different financial resources to fund their post-secondary education - such as family support, scholarships, earnings, and government student aid.
 When you apply, let us know what money you have, and what you expect to get throughout the year.
 This information helps us determine your eligibility for student aid.

 Post-secondary students are encouraged to invest in their education.

 - Student Aid Alberta expects you to provide a contribution of $1,500.
 Single parents, Assured Income for the Severely Handicapped (AISH) recipients, and CPP Disabilty Benefits are not expected to contribute anything.

 - The Canada Student Loans Program expects you to contribute income earned before you start your post-secondary studies.
 You are also expected to contribute any funds you have from savings, part-time earnings or RRSPs.

 You will need to provide as much information as you can on your application.
 If you are not sure of exact amounts, simply provide estimates.
 When you need to update your estimates for your cost and resouces, you will need to submit a Change of Circumstance form to Student Aid Alberta.
 Access the Change of Circumstance form at:

 Your Parents' Contribution

-If you are married, your spouse is expected to contribute financially towards your post-secondary education.
+If you are married or living common law, your spouse/partner is expected to contribute financially towards your post-secondary education.
 You will be asked to provide details about your household income on your application.